 When using the DCN payload mode to upsert rows to MBOs where there is a relationship between rows of data, you must provide the data in the correct order so Unwired Server can properly create the metadata in the cache (CDB) to reflect the data relationship.
-The correct order is to send the upserts for the rows for the child MBO before upserting the related parent rows.
-However, when you are using DCN to insert data into the cache, the concept of child and parent may be different from what is reflected in the package definition seen in Unwired WorkSpace.
+However, when you are using DCN to insert data into the cache, the concept of child and parent may be different from what is reflected in the graphical model of the package used in the design tooling.
+Also, one-to-many relationships differ, as noted below.
 When using DCN to upsert rows to both the parent and child MBOs in a relationship, the order for the upserts can change depending on the nature of the relationship.
 This is due to the implementation details of the cache metadata.
 In these examples, the Department MBO is the parent MBO in both relationships, but notice the order of the upsert operations: